jsherer/ft8call/README.md

     * Command Requests
     * Acks (automated)
     * Free Text
-    * Relay Free Text (automated)
+    * Free Text Relays (automated)

 Sounding messages would be used to announce a station to all listeners.
 Directed messages would be used to send commands or messages back and forth between stations.

 ### Sounding

-We could use the SWIM protocol for managing the network membership list.
+We could use the SWIM protocol [3] for managing the network membership list.
 Basically, an efficient gossip mechanism to announce joins to the network.

 We wouldn't need to worry about dead links for the most part unless we wanted to clean up the heard list over time.
 Displaying time since last heard would be a nice to have.

-We could piggyback on sounding for disseminating any known membership changes.
+We could piggyback on periodic sounding for disseminating any known membership changes.
 Sounding could occur on a random channel in the passband at a random minute offset if network membership changed.

 Receiving sounding with membership information could allow us to include 2-hop stations in the "heard" list.

 ### Directed

 Directed messages would be used to send information across the network.
-This could be commands to other stations, messages to other stations, or relays through other stations.
+These could be commands to other stations, messages to other stations, or relays through other stations.

 ### Structure

 FT8 transmissions carry 75-bits of information.
 This information is transmitted redundantly using forward error correction.
 Normal FT8 transmissions are 72-bits long with 3-bits left unused.
 FT8 free text transmissions are 13 characters long at 5 bits per character, for a total of 65 bits.

-We know that the EME paper [1] describes an efficient way to encode all known amateur radio callsigns in 28-bits of information.
+We know that the EME 2000 paper [1] describes an efficient way to encode all known amateur radio callsigns in 28-bits of information.
 This is what JT65 [2] (and FT8) uses for their minimal QSO message packing.
 With this in mind, we can develop a simple command message protocol where most non-freetext messages are passed with only one 15-second FT8 transmission.

 #### Base Message